agilie/CircularPicker/README.md

             centeredTextSize = 60f
             centeredText = "Hours"
  ````
-СircularPickerView сontains two liseners ```` ValueChangeListener, ColorChangeListener````</br>
+СircularPickerView сontains two liseners ```` ValueChangedListener, ColorChangedListener````</br>
-ValueChangeListener returns the current value, ColorChangeListener returns the color pointed to by the picker.
+ValueChangedListener returns a value relative to the current circle pointed to by the picker </br> ColorChangedListener returns the color pointed to by the picker.
 ## Usage

 ### Gradle